• Skip to primary navigation

 • Using a cot designed for co-sleeping.

 • Pushing your baby’s cot right up to your bed.
-Lower the side and raise the base for easy access at night; tie the cot to your bed if you can.
+Lower the side and raise the base for easy access at night; secure the cot to your bed.

 • Putting a single bed at the side for your partner, if you have one, to sleep on—keep your baby away from the gap in the mattresses.